solankimihir/VaccineAvailability/README.md

+#Introduction
-This is a simple website that lets you monitor vaccine availability using API Setu (https://apisetu.gov.in/) Note that this app does not book appointments for you.
-You can do self registration for getting appointment at https://selfregistration.cowin.gov.in/
+This is a simple website that lets you monitor vaccine availability using API Setu (https://apisetu.gov.in/) This app however does not book appointments for you.
+For the purpose of appointment you can visit https://selfregistration.cowin.gov.in/.

+#How to use this website:
+1. Download the zip file
+2. Extract the zip file
+3. Open index.html in browser
+4. You can change the options and click on search.
+5. Let it auto-refresh for updating after set intervals (Generally refresh interval = 3 x Number of Disctrict IDs)

+#Notes about CoWIN API
-As per CoWin API guidelines on API Setu, the API Call limit is 100 API calls per 5 Minutes.
+1. As per CoWin API guidelines on API Setu, the API Call limit is 100 API calls per 5 Minutes.
 This means on average you could make 1 API Request every 3 seconds.
+2. API calls is being allowed only from Indian IP.
+If you make an API call from outside india, you will receive
+    ```
+    {
+    "message": "Forbidden"
+    }
+    ```

+#Options:
 For the purpose of this project, I have used only 2 District IDs Thane   392
 Mumbai  395

+You can check for other district IDs by inserting comma separated disctrict IDs in the user input form.
-You can modify the code using respective district IDs.
-You can get district IDs using API from API Setu.
+You can get district IDs from API Setu.